 Posting vs. Replying to a post

 Worse still, you may get twenty replies from people who just happen to have a lawn mower and a free Saturday morning and not one professional landscaper.
 Sorting through those replies and weeding the amateurs out will eat up your time with no guarantee for a good match.

 Think about it, if someone took the time to write out a list of the lawn maintenance services they provide, their prices, and their contact info, odds are they are who they say they are.

-Screening the rookies
+Screening Out the Rookies

 Some Craigslist help sites even suggest asking for pictures of their proper licensing.
 This makes sense for contracting jobs like roofing or window setting, but what about simple lawn mowing or yard maintenance?

 The smartest questions to ask a landscaper or lawn maintenance company are the following:

-Most lawn care services will have at least a few days of the week packed with lawn mowing or landscaping, and having this information on hand will tell you that they are organized and rely on proper scheduling.
+Most lawn care services will have at least a few days of the week packed with lawn mowing or landscaping.
+Having this information on hand will tell you that they are organized and rely on proper scheduling.

 Having something like an ad or website they can show you legitimizes their business, but for them to shrug and say they don’t have much?
 Well, trusting them is completely your call.

-A lot can be said for a way a person communicates online and on the phone, and very rarely will a scammer take the time and effort to swipe such a small sum of money, especially if it’s just a lawn mowing job.
+A lot can be said about the way a person communicates online and on the phone.
+And very rarely will a scammer take the time and effort to swipe such a small sum of money, especially if it’s just a lawn mowing job.